 When you keep your clients' money in a common client trust bank account, the way to distinguish one client's money from another's is to keep a client ledger of each individual client's funds (as required by rule 1.15(d)(3) and the recordkeeping standards under rule 1.15(e)).
 The client ledger tells you how much money you've received on behalf of each client, how much money you've paid out on behalf of each client, and how much money each client has left in your common client trust bank account.
 If you are holding money in your common client trust bank account for 10 clients, you have to maintain 10 separate client ledgers.
-If you keep each client trust bank account belongs to each client.
+If you keep each client's ledger properly, you will always know exactly how much of the money in your common client trust bank account belongs to each client.
 If you don't, you will lose track of how much money each client has, and when you make payments out of your client trust bank account, you won't know which client's money you are using.